Survival Family

-Survival Family (サバイバルファミリー, Sabaibaru famirī) is a 2016 Japanese road drama comedy film directed by Shinobu Yaguchi.
-The film was produced by Takashi Ishihara, Minami Ichikawa, and Kiyoshi Nagai and was released on February 11, 2017.
-The film was selected for the 2016 Macao International Film Festival & Awards.
+Survival Family (サバイバルファミリー, Sabaibaru famirī) is a 2016 Japanese road drama comedy survival film directed by Shinobu Yaguchi.
+The film was produced by Takashi Ishihara, Minami Ichikawa, and Kiyoshi Nagai and premiered at the 2016 Macao International Film Festival (MIFF), before being released on Japanese theaters on February 11, 2017.
+The film centers on a modern Japanese suburban family facing their hardships as they traverse across Japan on bicycles amidst a nationwide blackout.